John-Pio/PatingGames/README.md

 # PatingGames

-A _damn_ website for html games using HTML, CSS, JS, and PHP.
+A _damn_ website for html games using HTML, CSS, JS, and PHP Aaron.